 Why are Sanderson, Jordan, and Martin not on this list?

 Because they appear on every other list.
-The Stormlight Archive, The Wheel of Time, and A Song of Ice and Fire are excellent recommendations – but anyone who does not already know them has probably never searched for "books like Lord of the Rings."
-The aim of this list is to name titles that are missing from the standard recommendation pages.
+The Stormlight Archive, The Wheel of Time, and A Song of Ice and Fire are excellent recommendations – but anyone who does not already know them has probably never searched for books like Lord of the Rings.

 Which book on this list comes closest to Tolkien?